-“Companies need to make sure that their cybersecurity programmes keep pace with their digital transformation efforts,” said Lou Celi, CEO of ESI ThoughtLab and director of the study.
+“Companies need to make sure that their cybersecurity programs keep pace with their digital transformation efforts,” said Lou Celi, CEO of ESI ThoughtLab and director of the study.
 “Cybersecurity should not be an afterthought.
-It needs to be integrated into the fabric of an organisation’s growth strategy.”
+It needs to be integrated into the fabric of an organization’s growth strategy.”

 To win the arms race with hackers, companies are boosting their cybersecurity investments

 To cope with rising cyber risks, surveyed companies are increasing their cybersecurity investment 7% this year and 14% next year.
 The biggest upsurge will come from platform companies, which are hiking their spending 59% this year and 64% next year.
 On average, companies with revenue between $250m-$1b will spend $2.9m next year; $1b- $5b ($5.7m); $5b-$20b ($10.7m); and $20b+ ($16.8m).